klamma/ar-for-eu-book/_pages/chapters/apm.md

 - Break up some of the user stories from the *Product Backlog* to realistic tasks for the *Sprint Backlog*
 - Define/Refine your *Definition of Done*
 - Develop!
+- The *burndown chart* shows the remaining work in the sprint.
-- Finish with the *Sprint Review*
+- Finish with the *sprint review*
   - Talk with the customer
-  - Refine the *Product Backlog* for the next Sprint
+  - Refine the *product backlog* for the next Sprint

 # Market Analysis